Batangas Racing Circuit

-Batangas Racing Circuit is a permanent circuit in Barrio Maligaya, Rosario, Batangas, Philippines built in October 16, 1996.
+Batangas Racing Circuit is a motorsports circuit in Barrio Maligaya, Rosario, Batangas, Philippines built in October 16, 1996.
 The circuit is 3.500 km long, has 20 turns, and runs in a clockwise direction.

 It hosts 2- and 4-wheeled races such as Formula Toyota, Toyota Corolla Cup, National Touring Car Championship, Circuit Showdown, FlatOut Race Series, Philippine GT, and the Philippine Superbike Championship.
 The layout also features a drag strip that is used by the National Drag Racing Championship.